waylaidwanderer/node-chatgpt-api/README.md

 ## Using a Reverse Proxy
 As shown in the examples above, you can set `reverseProxyUrl` in `ChatGPTClient`'s options to use a reverse proxy server instead of the official ChatGPT API.
-~~For now, **this is the only way to use the ChatGPT raw models**.~~ This method has been patched, but you may still want to use a reverse proxy for other reasons.
+~~For now, **this is the only way to use the ChatGPT underlying models**.~~ This method has been patched, but you may still want to use a reverse proxy for other reasons.

 <details>
 <summary><strong>Instructions</strong></summary>

 How does it work?
 Simple answer: `ChatGPTClient` > reverse proxy > OpenAI server.
-The reverse proxy server does some magic under the hood to access the raw model directly via OpenAI's server and then returns the response to `ChatGPTClient`.
+The reverse proxy server does some magic under the hood to access the underlying model directly via OpenAI's server and then returns the response to `ChatGPTClient`.

 Instructions are provided below.